ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

     4. dns_servers = (optional) A list of strings defining DNS server IP addresses to set for the spoke Azure Virtual Network resource (Will be overwritten in case the attribute is set on the top level object)

-    5. tags = (optional) A map og strings defining any tags to set on the spoke resources
+    5. tags = (optional) A map og strings defining any tags to set on the hub vnets - Tags here will append to all other tags

     6. vnet_peering_allow_virtual_network_access = (optional) (NOT RECOMMENDED TO CHANGE) A bool used to disable whether the spoke vnet´s Azure Virtual machine resources can reach the hub